Random-projection ensemble classification: A generic random projection ensemble classifier

 For $\alpha \in (0,1)$, the \emph{random projection ensemble} classifier is defined to be

 We emphasise again here the additional flexibility afforded by not pre-specifying the voting threshold $\alpha$ to be $1/2$.
 Our analysis of the random projection ensemble classifier will require some further definitions.
-Let
+Let\footnote{In order to distinguish between different sources of randomness, we will write $\mathbf{P}$ and $\mathbf{E}$ for the probability and expectation, respectively, taken over the randomness from the projections $\mathbf{A}_1, \ldots, \mathbf{A}_{B_1}$.
+If the training data is random, then we condition on $\mathcal{T}_n$ when computing $\mathbf{P}$ and $\mathbf{E}$.}

-where the randomness here comes from the random projections.
-Let $G_{n,1}$ and $G_{n,2}$ denote the distribution functions of $\hat\mu_n(X) | \{Y=1\}$ and $\hat\mu_n(X) | \{Y=2\}$, respectively.
-We will make use of the following assumption: \begin{description} \item[\textbf{(A.1)}] $G_{n,1}$ and $G_{n,2}$ are twice differentiable at $\alpha$. \end{description} The first derivatives of $G_{n,1}$ and $G_{n,2}$, when they exist, are denoted as $g_{n,1}$ and $g_{n,2}$ respectively; under~\textbf{(A.1)}, these derivatives are well-defined in a neighbourhood of $\alpha$.
-Our first main result below gives an asymptotic expansion for the test error $\mathcal{L}(\hat{C}_n^{\mathrm{RP}}) := \mathbb{P}\{\hat{C}_n^{\mathrm{RP}}(X) \neq Y\}$ of our generic random projection ensemble classifier as the number of projections increases.
-In particular, we show that this test error can be well approximated by the test error of the infinite-simulation random projection classifier
+For $r= 0,1$, define distribution functions $G_{n,r}: [0,1] \rightarrow [0,1]$ by $G_{n,r}(t) := P_r(\{x \in \mathbb{R}^p : \mu_n(x) \leq t\})$.
+Note that since $G_{n,r}$ is non-decreasing it is differentiable almost everywhere; in fact, however, the following assumption will be convenient: \begin{description} \item \textit{Assumption 1.} $G_{n,0}$ and $G_{n,1}$ are twice differentiable at $\alpha$. \end{description} The first derivatives of $G_{n,0}$ and $G_{n,1}$, when they exist, are denoted as $g_{n,0}$ and $g_{n,1}$ respectively; under assumption~1, these derivatives are well-defined in a neighbourhood of $\alpha$.
+Our first main result below gives an asymptotic expansion for the expected test error $\mathbf{E}\{R({C}_n^{\mathrm{RP}})\}$ of our generic random projection ensemble classifier as the number of projections increases.
+In particular, we show that this expected test error can be well approximated by the test error of the infinite-simulation random projection classifier

-This infinite-simulation classifier turns out to be easier to analyse in subsequent results.
-Note that under \textbf{(A.1)},